-Important Travel Document Information – Please Read
+Important Malta Visa Application Information – Please Read

-A Shengen Visa is an official travel document.
+A Schengen Visa is an official travel document.
 It allows a person to travel to any country in the Schengen Area.
 For stays of up to 90 days for tourism or business purposes.

-The Schengen area consists of 26 European countries.
+The Schengen area consists of 27 European countries.
 The area mostly acts as a single jurisdiction for international travel with a common visa policy.

 Nationals of some countries, which have not yet reached a liberalization agreement will need to obtain this travel authorization before arrival in Europe.